 3. Network Your Way to Success

-The most successful way to find a new job is through your existing network.
+The most successful way to start your career is through your existing network.
 Former colleagues who know you and your abilities will be great references, and it’s equally important to get the word out among friends and family—you never know who knows who, and your close ones will be your greatest advocates.

-Volunteer networks and hobby organizations you belong to are likely to value your input, and there are social media groups covering almost every line of work, as well as women’s networks, minority networks and similar, which all offer great support.
+Volunteer networks and hobby organizations you belong to are likely to value your input, and social media groups are covering almost every line of work, as well as women’s networks, minority networks, and similar, which all offer great support.

 Job boards such as Indeed, LinkedIn, and individual company websites will likely land your resumé among hundreds of other job seekers, but one way of increasing your chances to be seen is to submit early.
 If the job posting is older than a week, the position is likely to have already been filled.
 Unless stated that applications will be accepted for a certain window of time, focus on new postings.

 If you see the same ad pop up over and over again, it’s a bad sign.
 You don’t want to work for an organization that has trouble keeping a position filled.
 Also, make sure your own LinkedIn page or website is up to date for recruiters.

 Remember, your dream job is out there if you can only keep your focus on it.
 Good luck with your job search!
 May you start your career really well.